-The social worker can discuss any emotional issues or other concerns about your treatment or your personal situation and provide information about resources.
-The social worker can also discuss housing or transportation needs if necessary.
+The social worker can discuss any emotional issues or other concerns about your treatment or your personal situation, and they can give you information about resources.
+They can also discuss housing or transportation needs if you need.

 People dealing with certain medical issues find it helpful to share experiences with others in the same situation.
-Your doctor can provide a list of support groups if you are interested.
-Your social worker can provide additional information, and you can look online for support group resources.
+Your doctor can give you a list of support groups if you’re interested.
+Your social worker can offer more information about finding support, and you can look online for support group resources.

-After your radiation therapy sessions are complete, you will visit your doctor for periodic follow-up exams and tests.
+After your radiation therapy sessions are complete, you’ll visit your doctor for regular follow-up exams and tests.
 Your doctor will tell you how often to schedule your follow-up appointments.
-You may be eligible to receive a Survivorship Care Plan outlining both what treatment you were given, what side effects may be expected in the short and long term, and who should be following you for what testing and care.
-Ask your doctor about it.

 You can also ask your doctor for a survivorship care plan.
 This outlines things like: